 When passing through Maryland’s Green Ridge State Forest make sure to stop and check out Carroll Road’s Point Lookout to get an excellent view of a bend in the Potomac River, which also has Civil War historical significance as the border between the North and the South.
 Not marked on the official BDR map, Point Lookout’s great view is only a few hundred feet off the official track (Oldtown Orleans Rd SE and Carroll Rd).
 I’ve been through Green Ridge a few times and can’t wait to head back to continue to explore more of its amazing terrain.

-It’s no surprise that about half of the MABDR’s squiggly lines and both expert sections fall within the borders of the Commonwealth of Pennsylvania.
+It’s no surprise that about half of the MABDR’s squiggly lines and all three expert sections fall within the borders of the Commonwealth of Pennsylvania.
 Half of section five all the way through section nine’s end at the New York border contain some of the best of the Pennsylvania Wilds.
 This state is serious about its outdoors and contains amazing mountains, valleys, rivers, and those sought after maintained and unmaintained roads and trails through dozens of state forests and parks.
 You could easily create several amazing routes through the state’s wilderness and I know that many of us that live in or near Pennsylvania are piecing together our own personal PABDRs each year.

 Shortly after leaving our accommodations in the quaint town of Waynesboro, we found the first of many Pennsylvania State Forests.
 Evidence of the recent storm damage was apparent with trees and branches covering many of the roadways.
 In the woods of section five’s Michaux State Forest we also found a closed gate on our intended path.
 The official MABDR Butler Motorcycle Map and my Garmin 64st helped us find a detour, something that you need to be prepared to do on any ADV ride.